 After completing the oral history of Civil Rights Attorney Frankie Muse Freeman for the American Bar Association's Women Trailblazers Project in 2014 and being appointed to the 22nd Judicial Circuit in 2015, Judge Nicole Colbert-Botchway decided to initiate a Judicial Legacy Project for the Circuit.
 She was inspired by the Federal Judicial Learning Center's interviews conducted by U.S. District Court Judge for the Eastern District of Missouri E. Richard Webber.
 She also was motivated by the need to highlight the history of this diverse bench and the legacy of the diverse judges who served the citizens of St. Louis.

 With the assistance of Gail Wechsler, Director of the Law Library, and of Debbie Weaver, owner of Alaris Litigation Services, the interviews of six diverse retired judges were secured in person prior to Covid-19.
+Additional interviews have been taken and we now have 12 interviews edited and updated here.
 We plan to continue the project with the support of the Law Library Association and the legal community.